Caution: It is not safe to look directly at the sun!

 Objective: To use a model to compare the intensity of angled and direct sunlight.

-Have children work in small groups or teams of two.
-Give each team a flashlight, ruler and piece of white paper.
+Have children work in small groups.
+Give each team a flashlight, large cardboard box, ruler and piece of white paper.
+Have the children place the box on its side and place the white paper inside the box.
 Have them shine the flashlight on the paper and practice moving it from a vertical to a horizontal position, using the ruler to maintain the same distance from the paper.
 Now hold the flashlight pointing straight down at the paper, about four inches away.
 Use a pencil to trace around the circle of bright light (not the outer, dimmer circle) on the paper.
 Now tilt the flashlight to the side, keeping the four inch distance, and trace the lighted area again.
 What happens to the size and shape of the lighted area when the light is slanted?
 (It gets longer.)
 What do they notice about the brightness of the lighted area?
 (Slanted is dimmer.)
 How does light shining directly compare to light shining from an angle?
 (Direct light is brighter but lights a smaller area; slanted light is dimmer but covers a larger area.)
 Would direct rays be hotter or cooler than angled sunlight?
 (Hotter – the same amount of energy is concentrated in a smaller area; indirect rays are cooler because the same amount of energy is spread out over a larger area.)

 - How does the angle of the sun differ at the equator compared to the North and South Poles?
 (Cooler at the poles where the rays hit at an angle – show Sun and Earth poster to help visualize this difference.)